Use a security key for 2-Step Verification

 - Have a security key that plugs into a USB port and works with FIDO Universal 2nd Factor (U2F) or FIDO2.

-Note: If you’re using a Titan Security Key from Google, you can learn more about what computers and devices it’s compatible with.
+Important: If you’re using a Titan Security Key from Google, you can learn more about what computers and devices it’s compatible with.

 Security keys are a more secure second step.
 If you have other second steps set up, use your security key to sign in whenever possible.
-If a security key doesn't work on your computer or browser, you might see an option to sign in with a code or prompt instead.
+If a security key doesn't work on your device or browser, you might see an option to sign in with a code or prompt instead.